Peach Cobbler Complaint Allegedly Leads To Shots Fired

 The dispute at Joe Joe’s Travel Center in the northern Mississippi town of Red Banks got started because a customer was dissatisfied with the amount of peaches in his cobbler.
 He allegedly started arguing with the clerk at the checkout line, when another customer intervened to speak up for the woman working behind the counter.

-The second man, identified by Memphis-based WREG, News Channel 3, as Logan Novascone, claimed that the peach cobbler complainant went outside and “popped his trunk on pump 5, pulled a gun out of the back and started shooting.”
+The second man, identified by Memphis-based WREG News Channel 3, as Logan Novascone, claimed that the peach cobbler complainant went outside and “popped his trunk on pump 5, pulled a gun out of the back and started shooting.”
 Novascone took cover behind a dumpster during the encounter.

 Novascone noted that had stopped into the convenience store for a coke as he routinely does.